Governance of Private Pension Funds

 6.4 To ensure proportionality, requirements should be set out in legislation, secondary regulation, or detailed industry guidance (outlining various circumstances and risks and the associated intervention measures).
 Appropriate documentation, advice, and examples should be regulated or provided to staff.

 6.5 Subject to the availability of regulatory and administrative powers and measures, the response should be escalated appropriately to achieve the desired regulatory objectives.
-A graduated response or exceptional measures should be adopted depending on the nature, scale and complexity of the problem detected.
+Depending on the nature, scale, and complexity of the problem detected, a graduated response or exceptional measures should be adopted.

 6.6 In fulfilling its supervisory powers, the pension supervisory authority should give pension funds and plans flexibility, where appropriate, to achieve compliance with regulatory requirements.